 7) Avoid Cardboard

 Use products like Foamcore or Gator Board when shipping and storing your works.
-Cardboard can give off gas, and here in Victoria, we have silverfish who love to eat and live in cardboard.
+Cardboard can stain and break down causing yellowing, and here in Victoria, we have silverfish who love to eat and live in cardboard.

 8) Invest in a Good Crate